#1 David Sharpe, EBV-Syracuse University Graduate

 #8 Kandis Porter, V-WISE Graduate

 Kandis is the founder and managing director at Effective Flow Connections, LLC.
 Effective Flow Connections is a project management consulting company.
 They work with organizations to optimize productivity and ensure project objectives are met.
 They do this by implementing project controls for successfully managing scope, resources, and timelines.
 They also support the alignment of people, processes, and project management tools, through training and other solutions.
-You can learn more at effectiveflowconnections.com.
+Learn more about Effective Flow Connections.

 Prior to founding Effective Flow Connections, Kandis worked with large and small consulting companies, serving clients within the Department of Defense, Federal Aviation Administration, utilities industry, and medical device companies.